notbowen/bb84-numpy/README.md

 - `BASIS`: Compares the basis of each client.
 The receiver should send a RES back to the sender.
 - `CHECK`: Picks select bits to check for eavesdroppers/errors.

-### MSG - Message

-A method to send encrypted text to the specified `target`.
-Sender and target should have finished the QKD and established a shared symmetrical key before this method is invoked.
-If the sender has the key but the target does not, and `ERR` is returned by the target.

-Params:

-- `data`: Encrypted data using the predetermined shared key

-Returns:

-- `RES MSG`: The response from the other party, encrypted using the same shared key
-- `ERR`: The target does not have a shared key, client should perform QKD again

 ## References

 - [https://github.com/MNQuantum/QuantumSimulator/blob/master/python/quantum_simulator.py](https://github.com/MNQuantum/QuantumSimulator/blob/master/python/quantum_simulator.py)